Infinite Automaton Semigroups and Groups Have Infinite Orbits

 Next, we can extend our result to finitely generated subsemigroups: a finitely generated subsemigroup of an automaton semigroup is infinite if and only if it admits an $\omega$-word which has an infinite orbit under its action.
 This is even true if the subsemigroup itself is not an automaton semigroup! \begin{cor} Let $\mathcal{T} = (Q, \Sigma, \delta)$ be an $S$-automaton.
-A subsemigroup of $\mathscr{S}(\mathcal{T})$ generated by a finite set $\bm{P} \subseteq Q^+$ is infinite if and only if there is an $\omega$-word $\xi \in \Sigma^\omega$ whose orbit $\bm{P}^* \circ \xi$ under the action of the subsemigroup is infinite. \end{cor} \begin{proof} If $\bm{P}$ is empty, there is nothing to show.
-Otherwise, the semigroup generated by $\bm{P}$ is obviously $\bm{P}^+ \circ{}\!$, which is infinite if and only if $\bm{P}^* \circ{}\!$ is.
-Since $\bm{P}^*$ is suffix-closed over the finite, non-empty set $\bm{P}$, the result follows. \end{proof}
+A subsemigroup of $\mathscr{S}(\mathcal{T})$ generated by a finite set $\bm{P} \subseteq Q^+$ is infinite if and only if there is an $\omega$-word $\alpha \in \Sigma^\omega$ whose orbit $\bm{P}^* \circ \alpha$ under the action of the subsemigroup is infinite. \end{cor} \begin{proof} By replacing $\mathcal{T}$ by the union of $\mathcal{T}$ with appropriate powers of itself, we may assume that all $\bm{p} \in \bm{P}$ are actually states in $\mathcal{T}$.
+Then, $\bm{P}^*$ is a suffix-closed language over the states of $\mathcal{T}$ and the result follows from \autoref{thm:infiniteSubsetHasInfiniteOrbit}. \end{proof}